palladius/genai-googlecloud-scripts/03-ruby-medium-article-slurper/README.md

 This script is written in Ruby.

+## Local install

-* Install ruby: https://www.ruby-lang.org/en/documentation/installation/ (I suggest using a wrapper like `rbenv` or `rvm` to keep your root environment clean)
+* 1. Install ruby: https://www.ruby-lang.org/en/documentation/installation/ (I suggest using a wrapper like `rbenv` or `rvm` to keep your root environment clean)
-* `bundle install` to install dependencies
+* 2. `bundle install` to install dependencies.
+Then choose one authentication method:
-* Download a Service Account key onto this folder. either name it `secret.json` or set GOOGLE_APPLICATION_CREDENTIALS to proper path.
+* 3. [A option].
+Download a Service Account key onto this folder.
+Either name it `secret.json` or set GOOGLE_APPLICATION_CREDENTIALS to proper path
+* 3. [B option].
+Alternatively, you can `gcloud auth application-default login` (web login and store token locally).
+* 3. [C option].
+Use Cloud Shell - in this case you don't need to bother.
-* run the script and enjoy:
+* 4. Run the script and enjoy:

 ```
-# For instance
+# For instance:
 MEDIUM_USER_ID=palladiusbonton ruby main.rb
 ```

+## Install/Run from Cloud Shell

+Cloud Shell comes with ruby already pre-installed (version `2.7.8` at the time of writing) so you can try this script without any effort!

+* Open Cloud Shell.
+Learn more about Cloud Shell here: https://cloud.google.com/shell/docs/using-cloud-shell
+* In the terminal, type: `git clone https://github.com/palladius/genai-googlecloud-scripts.git`
+* Then type: `cd genai-googlecloud-scripts/03-ruby-medium-article-slurper/`
+* `MEDIUM_USER_ID=palladiusbonton ruby main.rb`.
+* Note you don't need to authenticate as Cloud Shell will ask you to authenticate from web (with a click from your identity): super convenient (and safe)!

 # Results